Day Porter Services Explained: What They Do and When You Need One

 Most janitorial work happens after everyone goes home.
 But during the busiest hours of your workday, lobbies get tracked with mud, restrooms run out of supplies, and break rooms accumulate dishes and spills.
 A day porter fills that gap, providing real-time cleaning and facility support while your building is occupied and active.

-What a day porter actually does
+What does a day porter do in a commercial building?

 A day porter is an on-site cleaning professional who works during normal business hours.
 Unlike an evening crew that deep-cleans after the building empties, a day porter handles the constant flow of messes and maintenance tasks that occur throughout the day.
 Typical responsibilities include restroom checks every one to two hours, lobby and entrance upkeep, conference room resets between meetings, break room and kitchen cleaning, trash removal from common areas, and spot-cleaning spills as they happen.